philipturner/molecular-renderer/Documentation/render-process.md

 We can enforce the absence of upscaling for offline renders. `application.render()` can instead be a synchronous function.
 The output `Image` data type now owns an array or pointer, which the user reads to get raw pixel data.
 We can recycle existing `Buffer` functionality for this, and simply make a shader that converts image RGB10A2 to buffer RGBA8.

+> Edit the shader code generation to write directly to a buffer.
+All of this can be very, very simple.

 We don't need 10 bits of pixel precision because we aren't rendering to 10-bit displays.
 In fact, we degrade the quality for YUV 4:2:0.
 And 8 bits in 3 channels is still much better than GIF.
 PNG does not officially support 10-bit mode.
 For video, 10-bit is often for HDR and H.265.

 The behavior of `frameID` also changes in the offline mode.
 It starts at 0, and increases after every call to `render()`.

+---

+First steps:
+- Change the render target to be optional (but always initialized)
+- Change how the shader queries color texture dimensions
+- Get a test working with these changes